drainpip/shaneis.me-v2/content/blog/implementation-details-1/index.md

 #### Our First Deploy

-Getting all this set up for the first time has a technical hurdles to overcome.
+Getting all this set up for the first time has some technical hurdles to overcome.
 However once we have it set up, pushing a new deploy up to the web is as simple as typing `yarn deploy` in the console!

 I sometimes like to make a simple list when I’ve got a bunch of stuff to do.
 Here’s all we need to do in order: